anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 ### Knowledge Base

-In the first part of the knowledge base we shoule define the *schema* of each predicate that we are using in the example (for details see the instructions in Section [Knowlege Base](1_1_knowledge_base.md)).
+In the first part of the knowledge base we should define the *schema* of each predicate that we are using in the example (for details see the instructions in Section [Knowledge Base](1_1_knowledge_base.md)).

 *Predicate schema:*
 ```lang-none